Fabio Morabito, PhD, MA, BA

 About

 Fabio’s research focuses on cultures of Western art music in the late 18th and early 19th century, exploring issues of canon formation and the origins of celebrity (for instance, how musicians engaged with ever-wider publics); music and cultures of sociability; music collecting and annotating; and the role played by musicologies of the past and the present in shaping musical identities.
 Other interests include ideals of 18th- and 19th-century chamber music; concepts of modern musical authorship; materiality; "new historicism" and historiography; and the history and future of the humanities.
-His most recent articles are forthcoming or out in the 2025, 2022, 2021 and 2020 issues of Critical Inquiry, 19th-Century Music, Music & Letters and the Journal of Musicology, and he is at work on a monograph entitled “Making the European Composer Modern,” which considers both canonical and non-canonical figures of the nineteenth century in their attempts to “make themselves” in the eyes and ears of the public and posterity.
+His most recent articles are forthcoming or out in the 2025, 2022, 2021 and 2020 issues of the Journal of the American Musicological Society, Critical Inquiry, 19th-Century Music, Music & Letters and the Journal of Musicology, and he is at work on a monograph entitled “Making the European Composer Modern,” which considers both canonical and non-canonical figures of the nineteenth century in their attempts to “make themselves” in the eyes and ears of the public and posterity.
 Fabio was the Principal Investigator of the project 19th-Century Musicians as Annotators (University of Oxford 2019-21) funded by the British Academy and fostering collaborative research between music historians, historians of the book and the British Library.

 Books